 The difference here lies in handle position.
 All serrated knives have the same ridged edge.
 The offset knife has a handle that is positioned slightly higher than the blade giving the knife an L-shape, whereas traditional serrated knives have a straight profile.

 There are a couple of advantages to this variation in shape.
 The knife takes less pressure to use because of the added leverage, and less stress is put on your wrist when slicing.
 This ergonomic design makes the knife easier to use over long periods and protects your fingers and knuckles from hitting the cutting board or blade.

 Shape of Serrated Edge

 The gullet, or space and depth between serrations, is an important consideration as well.
 A bigger gullet means deeper space, a larger cut, and easier blade movement.
-Less serrations mean deeper gullets, and coupled with sharp teeth, you have the best tool for slicing bread, tender meats, ripe tomatoes, or even feisty pineapples.
+Fewer serrations mean deeper gullets and coupled with sharp teeth, you have the best tool for slicing bread, tender meats, ripe tomatoes, or even feisty pineapples.

 Can you use a bread knife to cut meat?